Head crash

 A head crash is a hard-disk failure that occurs when a read–write head of a hard disk drive makes contact with its rotating platter, slashing its surface and permanently damaging its magnetic media.
 It is difficult to recover data from a head crashed drive.
 It is most often caused by a sudden severe motion of the disk, for example the jolt caused by dropping a laptop to the ground while it is operating or physically shocking a computer.
-Laptop 2.5" drives are significantly more likely to have a head crash due to their mobile nature despite having higher shock resistance than 3.5" desktop drives.
-Desktop drives being larger are more prone to damage if dropped but are usually in one place like in a computer/server so they are overall less likely to have a head crash.
+Laptop 2.5" drives are significantly more likely to have a head crash due to their mobile nature, despite having higher shock resistance than 3.5" desktop drives.
+Desktop drives are larger and more prone to damage if dropped, but are typically employed in a stationary computer/server; overall, they are less likely to experience a head crash.

 Head details

 A head normally rides on a thin film of moving air entrapped at the surface of its platter (some drives manufactured by Conner Peripherals in the mid-1990s used a thin liquid layer instead of air, and they were the only manufacturer to ever do this).
 The distance between the head and platter is called the flying height.
-The head flies so close to the platter that you need a microscope to actually see it's not touching the platter.
 The topmost layer of the platter is made of a Teflon-like material that acts like a lubricant.
 Underneath is a layer of sputtered carbon.
 These two layers protect the magnetic layer (data storage area) from most accidental touches of the read-write head.

 The disk read-and-write head is made using thin film techniques that include materials hard enough to scratch through the protective layers.

 Heads must not touch the platters unless it is on a landing zone but modern hard drives use load ramps (a notable exception would be cheaper Seagate drives that still use landing zones) so the heads never touch at all.
 A head crash can be initiated by a force that puts enough pressure on the platters from the heads to scratch through to the magnetic storage layer.
 A tiny particle of dirt or other detritus, excessive shock or vibration (such as accidentally dropping a running drive), can cause a head to bounce against its disk, destroying the thin magnetic coating on the area the heads come in contact with, and often damaging the heads in the process.
 After this initial crash, a countless number of fine particles from the damaged area can land on other areas and can cause more head crashes when the heads move over those particles, quickly causing significant damage and data loss, and rendering the drive useless.
 Some modern hard disks incorporate free fall sensors (in 2.5 drives but very rare in 3.5 drives) to offer protection against head crashes caused by accidentally dropping the drive.